ruuda/blog/posts/zero-cost-abstractions.md

 and one to add the delta
 after arithmetic shifting (`sar`) the sum right.
-Note that the coefficients are not even loaded inside the loop, they are kept in registers all the time.
+Note that the coefficients are not even loaded inside the loop, they are kept in registers at all times.
 The final three instructions handle control flow of the loop.
 Not a single instruction is redundant here, and I could not have written this better myself.